|

 equilibrium position will shift more to the right in the endothermic

-must numerically increase and the bottom line function must
+must numerically increase and the bottom line concentrations of

 -